vatnz-dev/sops/docs/terminal/atma.md

 Aircraft released to ATMA may be tracked direct to a fix or assigned a heading to aid with sequencing or for the benifit of the pilot.

 ATMA shall note that all Prop SIDs out of AA contain a hold down of `A050`.
 ATMA shall climb the aircraft as required.
-Note that not all pilots will be aware of this hold down, therefore if an aircraft iS to be held down at `A050` the pilot shall be told to `Climb to A050`.
+Note that not all pilots will be aware of this hold down, therefore if an aircraft is to be held down at `A050` the pilot shall be told to *"Climb to 5000"*.
 It shall also be noted that the `BROOK #Q` has a altitude restriction of between `A025` and `A040`.

-Aircraft must climb to A030 on the extended runway centreline before turning North on departure.
+Aircraft must climb to `A030` on the extended runway centreline before turning North on departure.
 Aircraft may be turned South passing A005.

 ATMA may track aircraft direct to the following positions without coordintation to OCR, RAN and BAY.
 Any waypoint before or abeam NP in RAN including LAKAR.
 And other waypoints such as HN, TAPAT and BOGUN.